-3.6 Text Entry Windows
+3.7 Text Entry Windows

 The GTK interface provides single and multi-line text entry windows for use in the graphical interface.
-These entry areas use a common set of key bindings (see 3.6.3) and respond to and use the system clipboard (see 3.6.2) and other selection mechanisms in the same way.
+These entry areas use a common set of key bindings (see 3.7.3) and respond to and use the system clipboard (see 3.7.2) and other selection mechanisms in the same way.

-3.6.1 Single-Line Text Entry
+3.7.1 Single-Line Text Entry

 In many operations, text is entered by the user into single-line text-entry areas that appear in pop-up windows.
-These entry areas provide a number of editing and interprocess communication features which will be described in subsequent sections.
+These entry areas provide a number of editing and interprocess communication features which are described with the key bindings (see 3.7.3) and system clipboard (see 3.7.2).